| |

 |

-9 large stars, slightly smaller than the one in the center, flank the Great Star on every side, laterally and diagonally, to form a rectangle.
-Groups of 3 stars flank each interior corner in convex arches, connecting points along the perimeter.
-Because the five-pointed Great Star does not connect with the stars outside it in a consistent fashion, one could certainly argue that a more precise term for the configuration might be a Great Star-in-a-square, with bracketed corners.
-But the inner stars do connect with the outer in various distinct ways.
-Note the prominent, narrow "V" shape, for example, that forks upward from the large star in the bottom center, as well as others that work off of this pattern at distinct angles to either side.
-For this reason, as well as the overall appearance, classification among other known starbursts seems logical.
+8 large stars, slightly smaller than the one in the center, are equally distributed about the perimeter and to form a rectangle.
+Arches of 3 smaller stars flank each corner towards the interior, connecting the spaces between the points of the larger stars.
+Because the Great Star pattern does not connect with the stars outside it, one could certainly argue that a more precise term for the configuration might be a "Great-Star-in-a-Square" with bracketed corners.
+But the inner stars do connect with the outer ones in various distinct ways.
+Note the prominent, narrow "V" shape, for example, that forks upward from the large star in the bottom center.
+Note also how the large center star, plus the Great Star arrangement itself, plus the 8 large stars around the perimeter, all appear upside-down with respect to how we typically expect to see a five-pointed star today (w/ two points up instead of one).
+No one knows if this orientation had any purpose.
+It is entirely possible that the designer view any particular position as being ‘right-side-up.’
+Whatever the case may be, however, the trait is both more unusual to the eye, and more interesting to collectors for reasons both graphic and academic.

 California became the 31st state in 1850, ushered in on the heels of the 1849 Gold Rush.
 The 31 star flag became official on July 4th, 1851, and remained so until July 3rd of 1858.
 Flags made prior to the Civil War are extremely rare, comprising less than one percent of 19th century flags that exist in the 21st century.
 Prior to the Confederate attack on Fort Sumter in 1861, the Stars & Stripes was simply not used for most of the same purposes we employ it in today.
 Private individuals did not typically display the flag in their yards and on their porches.
 Parade flags didn't often fly from carriages and horses.
 Places of business rarely hung flags in their windows.
 Even the military did not use the national flag in a manner that most people might think.
 Most people are surprised to learn that the infantry wasn't authorized to carry the Stars & Stripes until the 1830's, and even then did not often exercise the right, because it was neither required nor customary.
 The primary purpose before the Mexican War (1846-48) was to mark ships on the open seas.
 While the flag was used to mark garrisons and government buildings, the flags of ground troops were often limited to the flag of their own regiment and a federal standard.